-When Cirrus Aircraft co-founder Alan Klapmeier barely survived a midair collision in 1984, he vowed to put a parachute into his planes.
-By 1999, Alan and brother Dale had created the Cirrus SR20.
+When Cirrus Aircraft co-founder Alan Klapmeier barely survived a midair collision in 1985, he vowed to put a parachute into all future Cirrus airplanes.
+By 1999, Alan and his brother, Cirrus co-founder Dale Klapmeier, had created the Cirrus SR20.
 With a parachute, better visibility, and an ergonomic interior design, it was safer and looked great.
 In 2001, Cirrus debuted the faster and improved SR22.
 In 2003, it added a full glass or computer-based Avidyne instrument panel to both designs.
 The Cirrus series was a “clean sheet” design— new inside and out—the first in 50 years.